 It best pictures what the Bible says about the order of the ordinances.

-Taking the Lord’s Supper before one is baptized, to use an analogy I heard from a pastor I admire, is akin to having sex (a covenant keeping sign) before getting married and wearing rings (a covenant initiatory sign).
+Taking the Lord’s Supper before one is baptized, to use an analogy I heard from a pastor I admire, is akin to copulation (a covenant keeping sign) before getting married and wearing rings (a covenant initiatory sign).
 In the days of the Old Testament, an individual would not be allowed to participate in the feasts if he were uncircumcised because he would not be considered an part of the covenant community (cf., see Paul’s circumcising of Timothy).
 There was no argument about what was going inside his heart or how pure his intentions.
 If he chose not to receive the sign of the covenant community, he couldn’t enjoy the sign(s) of keeping the covenant.
-I don’t see the spirit of that reversing in the New Testament.
+I don’t see the spirit of that reversed in the New Testament.
 Indeed, to not uphold the order is to keep out of step with what we know the New Testament teaches.